Igorlozko/project-rain-blog/_posts/2024-01-21-digital-rain-cpp.md

 Main initializes the parameters such as screenWidth, screenHeight, raindropFrequency, asciiRangeStart, asciiRangeEnd

-Digital rain obkect line 14 instance of the digital rain class created with specific parametes responsible for generating and rendering the digital rain effect
+Digital rain object instance of the digital rain class created with specific parametes responsible for generating and rendering the digital rain effect

-start method runs indefinetly controlled byt he while(true) updating constantly
+start method runs indefinetly controlled by the while(true) updating constantly.

 ### Digital Rain .h file